josephgalloway321/pick_and_place_robot_simulator/README.md

 # Python Final Project
 Since the original project folder size is over 389 MB, I decided to only include the most important files that I wrote for the project.
 Please watch the following [video](https://youtu.be/eioQrgQ-jO4) showing an overview of the project.
 The slideshow used in the video is also included in this repo.
+This is the [link](https://bitbucket.org/theconstructcore/ur_workshop/src/master/) to the Universal Robot & RGB-D sensor files.

 # File Structure
 The following is the order of the files executed when running the program (which is demonstrated in the video above):